Ouest-France/cdp2/README.md

 docker:
  --use-docker:
     - File Dockerfile required at the root of the project.
- --use-docker-compose:
-    - File docker-compose.yml required at the root of the project.
  --login-registry=<registry_name>:
     - CDP_<REGISTRY_NAME>_REGISTRY (Gitlab-runner env var) – docker registry (host:port).
     - CDP_<REGISTRY_NAME>_REGISTRY_TOKEN (Gitlab-runner env var) – Access token used for authentication on docker registry.